9 Easy and Effective Low Impact Workouts for Beginners

 7. Dancing

-Dancing is a wonderful way to get a full-body workout while having fun!
+Dancing is a beautiful way to get a full-body workout while having fun!
 According to WebMD, a 30-minute dance class burns between 130 and 250 calories – about the same as jogging!

-Other benefits of dancing include improved flexibility, increased strength, and can be done anywhere without any equipment.
+Other benefits of dancing include improved flexibility and increased strength, which can be done anywhere without any equipment.

 Low impact workouts-dancing-woman in street